anywhichway/denodata/README.md

 await db.delete(["mykey"]);

-// Use simplified and extended DenoKV await db.set("mykey", "myvalue"); // primitves are automatically converted to arrays await (async () => { const {key,value,version} = await db.get("mykey")})();
+// Use simplified and extended DenoKV await db.set("mykey", "myvalue"); // primitve keys are automatically converted to arrays required by DenoKV await (async () => { const {key,value,version} = await db.get("mykey")})();
 await db.delete("mykey"); // using an array for the key is optional, autmatic conversion is done await db.clear(); // DenoKV does not provide a clear function.